lenaqr/notes-old/posts/2015-01-06-site-setup.markdown

 title: How I Set Up This Site
 ---

-*Update (2017): The [Hakyll tutorial][hakyll-tutorial] now has instructions for using `stack` instead of `cabal-install`, which I think is more currently-recommended, so whenever this post talks about cabal you should probably follow what the tutorial says instead.*
+*Update (2017): The [Hakyll tutorial][hakyll-tutorial] now has instructions for using `stack` instead of `cabal-install`, which I think is more currently-recommended, so whenever this post talks about cabal you should probably follow what the tutorial says instead.
+Also [this post][dr-hakyll] linked from the Hakyll website is probably a better story for deploying to GitHub Pages than mine.*

 This website is written in Markdown, built with [Hakyll][hakyll], and hosted with [GitHub Pages][gh-pages].
 In case it interests anyone else, this is how I got started.